Artwork for podcast Teaching and Leading with Dr. Amy and Dr. Joi

 Amy Vujaklija:

-Welcome to our podcast, teaching and leading with Dr Amy and Dr Joi I am Dr Amy Vujaklija, Director of educator preparation,
+This episode was originally released under the podcast titled teaching and learning theory versus practice.
+This rebooted episode has been migrated to teaching and leading with Dr Amy and Dr Joi I am Dr Amy Vujaklija, Director of educator preparation, and I

 Joi Patterson:

 join us on our journey to become better teachers and leaders.
 So let's get into it.
-Hello.
+Well, good morning.
 Dr Joi,

 Joi Patterson: